HomeOnMars/projektoOmnijo/teknikajxoj/Retoj.md

 - Regarding Speed limits,
   See also:
   - (2025-01-26) [Hussain et al. (2019)](https://doi.org/10.1016/j.aap.2019.05.033) Meta-analysis on pedestrian fatality vs vehicle speed.
+- Parking:
+  - Default **Price**:
+    - Cars: `O$32` per day/month per spot.
+    - Motorcycles: `O$16` per day/month per spot.
+    - Bicycles: Free.
+  - Price can be higher
+    near high density transit centers
+    or wherever deemed necessary.
+    No limit has been set on the maximum price.
+  - Default **Restrictions** near residential areas:
+    - *Maximum* 1 spot per 1u2 (1 grid cell) ground footprint,
+      *regardless of builing height or density*.
+    - In medium/high density zones, most parking space should be *accessible*, since they are expected to be used mostly by the disabled, who enjoys subsidies for the parking space costs- even though few of them live on the island.

 #### Biciklovojoj